summa-tx/bcoin-relaylib/README.md

 # Dependencies

-[bcoin](https://github.com/bcoin-org/bcoin) are licensed as follows:
+[bcoin](https://github.com/bcoin-org/bcoin) is licensed as follows:

 ```
 This software is licensed under the MIT License.